Table of Contents

 • Total Mileage: The full distance of your route, including the bus’s travel to your starting point.

-• Time of Year: Prices can be higher during peak seasons for events and travel.
+• Time of Year: Prices can fluctuate during peak seasons for events in Dubai.

 • Vehicle Amenities: Upgrades like on-board Wi-Fi or power outlets may adjust the cost.

-For daily routes, a long-term minibus rental for business is often priced as a contract, which typically offers a better rate than booking single days.
-These recurring corporate shuttle bus services provide cost-effective consistency for your team.
-Understanding these pricing factors prepares you to set up your own program.
+For daily routes, a long-term minibus rental for business often uses a contract model, which typically offers a better rate than booking single days.

 Your 4-Step Guide to Setting Up an Employee Shuttle Program

-Using this data, you can sketch out a preliminary route.
-In a familiar tool like Google Maps, identify two or three central, safe pickup points—like a park-and-ride or major intersection—that serve those employee clusters.
-This gives a rental provider a clear picture of your needs.
+2. Sketch the Route: In a tool like Google Maps, identify two or three central, safe pickup points—like a park-and-ride or major intersection—that serve those employee clusters.

-1. Can you provide proof of commercial insurance and your DOT safety rating?
-(This is a public, government-issued score that reflects their safety record.)
+1. Can you provide proof of commercial insurance and your DOT/RTA safety rating?

-2. How are your drivers screened and trained for professionalism?
+2. How do you screen and train your drivers for professionalism?

 3. What is your contingency plan for a vehicle breakdown or driver absence?